MGuardia10/42cursus_inception/README.md

     <img width="539" alt="Expected directory structure" src="https://github.com/user-attachments/assets/c4dabb84-23f6-4947-9650-9fe80375d747">
   </ul>
 </details>

+## Mandatory part

+List of services and volumes to set up for the mandatory part:
+- A Docker container that contains **NGINX** with TLSv1.2 or TLSv1.3 only.
+- A Docker container that contains **WordPress + php-fpm** (it must be installed and configured) only without nginx.
+- A Docker container that contains **MariaDB** only without nginx.
+- A volume that contains your **WordPress database**.
+- A second volume that contains your **WordPress website** files.
+- A **docker-network** that establishes the connection between your containers.

 ## Bonus Part
 A Dockerfile must be written for each extra service.
 Thus, each one of them will run inside its own container and will have, if necessary, its dedicated volume.